Billmate/billmate-style-library/README.md

 # Billmate style library

-A frontend styling library for using Billmate styles.
+A frontend styling library for using [Billmate styles](https://www.figma.com/file/mJStDGNw8r1NZWD3fAAeuS/Billmate-Design-Library?node-id=0%3A1).
+It is built upon the CSS framework called [Bulma](https://bulma.io/) and contains the icon library [Font Awesome](https://fontawesome.com/).

+So basically any component or styling from [Bulma documentation](https://bulma.io/documentation/) can be used but with a Billmate look and feel.

 ## Installation